 - The inflatable snorkel vest adds peace of mind for younger swimmers

 - The soft straps of the fins are great for going barefoot or with booties

 - High quality materials mean the gear will hold up and last longer

 - The five-piece kids snorkel set is a great value for money

-The Uphitnis Kids Seaview Snorkel Set comes with a mask, snorkel, earplugs and mesh gear pouch.
+The Uphitnis Seaview kids snorkel set comes with a mask, snorkel, earplugs and mesh gear pouch.
 The tempered glass of the mask can withstand scratching and water pressure, great for any freedivers.
 Users are pleased to report that this kids snorkel set also comes with earplugs so younger swimmers can avoid water getting into the ear, which may cause discomfort or swimmer’s ear.
 The average age range for use is 6 to 12 years old.
-This youth snorkel set comes with a guarantee to replace any defective gear, either through manufacturing or personal use.
+This kids snorkel set comes with a guarantee to replace any defective gear, either through manufacturing or personal use.

 - Excellent quality for price.